Twitter account of China's state broadcaster hacked

 The tweet on Monday evening appeared to refer to an article in Hong Kong’s South China Morning Post newspaper.

-“The CCTV News Twitter account was targeted on October 21 and used illegally to post incorrect information copied from other sources,” CCTV said through its English-language Twitter account.
-“The unauthorized information was deleted.”
+“The CCTV News Twitter account was targeted on Oct.
+21 and used illegally to post incorrect information copied from other sources,” CCTV said through its English-language Twitter account.
+“The unauthorised information was deleted.”

 CCTV spokeswoman Zhang Xiaojian confirmed that one of the broadcaster’s Twitter accounts was hacked, but did not elaborate.